ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

 And that is it.
 Sometimes life can be simple. :)

 ### Creation of the input
-In the real world this would be done by the IOT devices that send there data through the network to the central system.
+In the real world this would be done by the IOT devices that send their data through the network to the central system.
 But since it is not easy for demo purposes to have a sensor and a door nearby, and even less handy to open and close it a couple of hundred times to test it out, I created a simulator that just sends data to the Kafka cluster.